 - Annually $20.00

-You can pick up passes at the Sedona Chamber of Commerce Visitor Center, the Red Rock Ranger Station, some convenience stores and most of the trailhead kiosks.
+You can pick up passes at the Sedona Chamber of Commerce Visitor Center, the Red Rock Ranger Station, some convenience stores, and most of the trailhead kiosks.
 See here for more details on the Red Rock Pass.

-Day 1 Sedona Itinerary
+Day 1

-Morning.
-Airport Mesa & Tlaquepaque Village
+Airport Mesa and Tlaquepaque Village

 Hike the Airport Loop Trail